Best Rewards Credit Cards of 2018

 Rewards Bonus: $200/20,000 miles back for travel expenses if $1,000 spent during first 3 months

-Capital One's travel rewards credit card, VentureOne®, serves as their main competitor in the travel credit card market.
-It is offered to applicants who have very good credit, so it might be harder to get.
-Like other cards in the travel rewards industry, it offers benefits that are specifically tailored to reducing travel expenses.
+Capital One's rewards credit card, VentureOne, is offered to applicants who have very good credit, so it might be harder to get.
+Like other rewards credit cards, it offers benefits that are specifically tailored to reducing expenses when traveling.

-The introductory bonus deal is typical for travel rewards cards.
+The introductory bonus deal is typical for rewards cards.
 When cardholders spend $1,000 during the first three months with a VentureOne® card, they receive 20,000 bonus miles.
-This bonus is redeemable for $200 towards travel rewards.
-This amounts to a 20% rate of return on purchases during this intro period which is considerably greater than the standard rate.
+This bonus is redeemable for $200 towards rewards.
+This amounts to a 20% rate of return on purchases during this introductory period, which is considerably greater than the standard rate.

-True to a competitive nature, the VentureOne® Credit Card is not accompanied by a bothersome annual fee.
-Additionally, there are limited fees and penalties for this card.
+As part of its competitive nature, the VentureOne® Credit Card is not accompanied by a bothersome annual fee.
 There is a transaction fee for cash advances of $10 or 3%.
-If there is a late payment, a maximum late fee of $35 is possible.
+If there is a late payment, a maximum late fee of $38 is possible.

-There is an introductory annual percentage rate for regular purchases.
-There are three potential rates: either 12.24%, 17.24%, or 22.24%.
+An introductory annual percentage rate is in effect for regular purchases: either 13.49%, 19.49% or 23.49%.
 The same APRs are applicable for balance transfer transactions.
-For cash advance transactions, there is an APR of 23.34%.
+For cash advance transactions, there is an APR of 24.49%.
 All of these rates are variable depending on market fluctuation.